Share on:

 Should tactile wayfinding contrast visually with the ground surface?

-Strong visual contrast between tactile wayfinding bars and the surrounding surface, through colour and brightness differentiation, is recommended by standards for maximum visibility.
+Strong visual contrast between tactile wayfinding bars and the surrounding surface, through color and brightness differentiation, is recommended by standards for maximum visibility.

 How can city planners and contractors integrate tactile wayfinding into public spaces?